 Festivals are great, but food festivals are better.
-There’s nothing wrong with planning a meal this far in advance… This is our pick of the coolest food festivals to head to in 2018.
+There’s nothing wrong with planning a meal this far in advance… This is our pick of the coolest food festivals to book for 2019.

-Curated by superstar chef Mark Hix for the sixth year running, Food Rocks in Lyme Regis will see the best food and drink producers from around Dorset come together, as well as live demonstrations from top chefs (Michael Caines and Mitch Tonks to name a few) and one-off supper clubs.
-Make sure you secure your spot to the Glenarm Estate Beef supper club on Friday 7 September, hosted by Hix himself who will serve up a five-course rustic feast.
-Yum!
-Entry is free, supper clubs are £45 per person.
+Curated by superstar chef Mark Hix, Food Rocks in Lyme Regis will see the best food and drink producers from around Dorset come together for another year in 2019.
+The main stage will showcase a diverse mix of interactive cookery demonstrations, talks and tastings –last year saw live demonstrations from top chefs (Michael Caines and Mitch Tonks to name a few) and exciting one-off supper clubs.
+Stay tuned for 2019 announcements.

 Abergavenny Food Festival

-Now in its 20th edition, Abergavenny Food Festival is a staple on the summer festival calendar – and this year even more so!
+Abergavenny Food Festival, which celebrated its 20th anniversary last year, is a staple on the summer festival calendar.
 Perhaps the more high-brow festival on our list, it’s known for bringing together chefs, food businesses, journalists, farmers and food producers who flock to the Welsh town to enjoy talks, demonstrations and, of course, lots of delicious food.
 From tutored tastings, demos from top chefs, tours and forages as well as big parties, there’s something to tickle everyone’s taste buds.
-Tickets from £9, .
+2019 dates yet to be announced.

 Snape Maltings in Suffolk is home to the famous Aldeburgh Music festival, but also the Food & Drink festival which is widely regarded as one of the best in the country.
-Now in its 13th year, head to Aldeburgh in September to experience all of Suffolk’s best food and drink under one roof, with a large indoor market, food stalls, masterclasses, events and talks from renowned chefs – this year including Dan Doherty, Thomasina Miers and Melissa Hemsley.
-One to put in the diary. £8 day entry, tickets on sale from 2 July.
+Next September it’s returning for its 14th year, giving guests the opportunity to experience all of Suffolk’s best food and drink under one roof, with a large indoor market, food stalls, masterclasses, events and talks from renowned chefs – last year’s line-up included this Dan Doherty, Thomasina Miers and Melissa Hemsley.
+One to put in the diary.

 Fork to Fork

 Bringing together some of the UK’s most talented chefs, Fork to Fork festival was set up in 2015 to raise money for an Open Air classroom project to teach children how to succeed in work and life.
 Expect to wash down delicious meals with some of London’s finest craft beer, artisan wines and spirits.
-The current restaurant line-up includes Michelin-starred Club Gascon and Pied à Terre, Granger & Co, Kitty Fisher’s, Ottolenghi, The River Cafe and more.
-Find out more at
+Dates for 2019 yet to be announced, find out more at

-Taste of London has established itself as the foodie event to head to this summer.
-Head to Regent’s Park to try exciting street food, discover new products, shop to your heart’s content and learn from the experts.
+Taste of London has established itself as the foodie event of the summer.
+Held in Regent’s Park, visitors can try exciting street food, discover new products, shop to your heart’s content and learn from the experts.
 Cocktail and cookery masterclasses will keep you busy, while the Taste Theatre is an absolute must, where you can get hands-on with your culinary heroes.
 A wonderful summer’s day out – let’s just hope the weather man plays game… Tickets from £13,

 Spend the longest day of the year at a food festival in an Irish castle, and thank us later… Dublin’s hidden gem, Ballinlough Castle, will host the three-day event to bring a fantastic culinary line-up from some of the best local innovative gourmet producers – and just to top it off, it will all be paired with champagne.
-This year’s line-up is better than ever, with festival favourites, My Goodness, The Market Kitchen, , , and getting involved in the celebrations.
+The 2018 line-up included festival favourites, My Goodness, The Market Kitchen, , , and getting involved in the celebrations.
 Spend your Summer Solstice weekend in style… Day tickets start at €70 and weekend for €199, available to purchase from

 The annual Smoked & Uncut festival is more glamour than grunge, and you can expect a line-up of handpicked classic and contemporary artists as well as home-made street food, local ales and plenty of cocktails.
-The glamorous foodie’s festival, it’s famed for its large family-style pop-up restaurant Feasts which see some of the country’s best chefs cook up a storm for sold-out communal Feasting tables.
-This year sees Angela Hartnett and Mark Hix take over the kitchen, before dancing it off with Razorlight, The Noisettes, and Paul Carrack among other big-name artists.
-The festival will hit 4 locations this year: Brockenhurst, Bath, Lime Wood, and Devon.
+The glamorous foodie’s festival is famed for its large family-style pop-up restaurant Feasts which see some of the country’s best chefs cook up a storm for sold-out communal Feasting tables.
+The 2018 festival saw Angela Hartnett and Mark Hix take over the kitchen, before dancing it off with Razorlight, The Noisettes, and Paul Carrack among other big-name artists across 4 locations: Brockenhurst, Bath, Lime Wood, and Devon.

 Sign up to our Newsletter